hackdaymanifesto/site/index.markdown

 ### Video connectors

-For the demos, either have a set of adapters handy for Mini DisplayPort, VGA, DVI, and HDMI video outputs, or make sure attendees know the projector's inputs ahead of time so they can make sure they have the relevant adapters.
+For the demos, either have a set of adapters handy for (Apple Mac) Mini DisplayPort, VGA, DVI, and HDMI video outputs, or make sure attendees know the projector's inputs ahead of time so they can make sure they have the relevant adapters.